audreyfeldroy/favicon-cheat-sheet/README.rst

 -----------

 Send pull requests if you have anything to add/change, providing citations and justification.
 I'd love to see this improve.

+Note on March 6, 2020: I'm behind on merging PRs but am slowly catching up.
+Bear with me while I get this repo caught up. ❤️

 References
 ----------